Comprehensive Professional Medical Coding

 Cost and Financial Aid

-- The program cost is $4,200-$5,600, depending on the course format.
-This includes all text materials, AAPC online course access, a CPC mock exam, exam vouchers, AAPC membership and Practicodes.
+The program cost is $4,200-$5,600, depending on the course format.
+Tuition includes textbooks, AAPC online course access, a CPC mock exam, exam vouchers, AAPC membership and Practicode access.

 Ready To Enroll?

-Watch the video below and reach out to the program team with any questions or concerns you may have.
+Watch the video below or contact the program team with questions.
 Their contact information is listed below.

 Learn more about the Professional Medical Coding Program at Tri-C: